Skip to content

 2. approve distribution of the document to all committee members.
 This distribution should occur at least four weeks prior to the proposed date for the oral examination.
 Committee members have two weeks after receiving the document to inform the student if any major revisions are required to the written dissertation.
 Official scheduling of the oral examination can only occur after all committee members have notified the BMS Graduate Program Coordinator in writing that the dissertation is in appropriate form (e.g., complete with appropriate format and polished content and style) and that no major revisions to the document are necessary.

 Normally, no less than three months must elapse between the comprehensive examination and final oral examination.
 Additionally, the graduate program must be completed within six years of passing the comprehensive examination or a second comprehensive examination is required.
+For students enrolled in the Graduate School in the Spring 2020, Summer 2020, Fall 2020 or Spring 2021 semesters, this time frame is seven years.

 After the doctoral candidate has satisfied all other requirements for the degree and upon recommendation of the dissertation adviser and the committee that the written dissertation is acceptable, the Program Chair will submit a request to the Office of Graduate